ickc/htcondor_ex/README.md

 : Running MPI executables in vanilla universe.
 This is simple to do.

 `mpi-hello-world`
 : Running MPI executables in parallel universe.
-This requires a modified version of the `openmpiscript` wrapper that HTCondor provided.
-See `src/`.
+Note the use of our own `openmpiscript` here.